estipla05/CryptoFolio---Excel-VBA-project/README.md

 ## Notes
 - This repository contains demo data only.
-- Do not upload or change any data in the form.
+- You can upload or change any data in the form.
-- All the sheets containing the database are intentionally locked.
+- Refreshing the data before starting to analyze is critical to accurate results.